whitehat101/stasis-compass/README.md

 Because they will be automatically included in your bundle, or you may keep them in your gemfile to pull a specific version of compass / stasis.
 This should work with any compass >= 0.10.1 and stasis >= 0.1.9.

+Depending on your project's setup, you may need to `require 'stasis-compass'` in your top level stasis `controller.rb`.

 And then execute:

     $ bundle exec stasis